PartyLich/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

 Or, maybe it's something like:

-> I can see how rust is great if you like very strict control, I can see it
+> I can see how Rust is great if you like very strict control, I can see it
 > being used for small utilities or things where security is paramount, but it
 > seems very restrictive!
 I don't really see how you could make something large
 > like a game without running into these limitations.
 How do you structure